airlock174/freepalestine/README.md

 ## Cleanup

-If needed, press **clear** to restore the default number box colors and remove all panels in their spawn position.
+If needed, press **clear** to restore the default number box colors and remove all panels in their original spawn position.*¹*
-Panels moved from their original position are not automatically deleted and must be removed manually if necessary
-— addressing this limitation would require embedding a JavaScript file, which would compromise the patch’s standalone nature.

 ---